Return of the Saint: Legacy

-Ogilvy became very popular in Britain and Europe because of the series and in the early 1980s was considered a major contender for replacing Moore as James Bond.
-Ogilvy never got the role but did record a series of popular audiobook adaptations of the Bond novels in the late 1970s and played a Bond-like character for a 1980s TV commercial.
+Ogilvy became very popular in Britain and Europe because of the series, and in the early 1980s was considered a major contender for replacing Moore as James Bond.
+Ogilvy never took over the role, but did record a series of popular audiobook adaptations of the Bond novels in the late 1970s and played a Bond-like character for a 1980s TV commercial.

 Broadcasts of the series on CBS, which lasted into 1980, sparked a revival of interest in Moore's original series.

-Robert S. Baker, who developed and produced the earlier The Saint series for Roger Moore, performed the same duties with Return of the Saint.
+Robert S. Baker, who had developed and produced the earlier The Saint series for Roger Moore, performed the same duties with Return of the Saint.
 Years later, Baker was also executive producer of the 1997 Saint film starring Val Kilmer as Templar.

 Return of The Saint is now seen as the last of the action/adventure television series produced by ITC Entertainment.

 Charteris cameo

 Saint creator Leslie Charteris makes an Alfred Hitchcock-style walk-on cameo appearance in the "Collision Course" two-parter.